ozanerturk/CSharpJsonRulesEngine/README.md

 - `contain` *string array comparison*

 ### Custom Operators
-You could also define your custom operator like following.Declare a type inherited from `Operator<L,R>`, Engine will resolve it in initiation.
+You could also define your custom operators like following.
+Declare a type inherited from `Operator<L,R>`, engine will resolve it automatically.

 ```CSharp
 public class InRange : Operator<float, List<float>>